Smith-appwrk/Teams-bot/server/data/intelligate.md

 - Ask driver to register as "empty to empty live"
 - Confirm which door to proceed to for rework

+#### Driver is overweight but not checked out yet
+- Check with workflow team to send the driver for rework
+- Ask the driver to go to that door
+- Search the O/B trailer number in yard check & update yard location
+- Send ad hoc message to the driver if needed

 #### Incorrect preferred trailer
 - Check if driver registered with preferred trailer option
 - Verify trailer is in Yard (not at 'ANYWHERE' location)